 Sault Ste.
 Marie is the oldest city in Michigan and one of the oldest cities in the United States.
 Let us take a quick trip back in time to learn a little more about this historic place.
 Many thanks to Bernie Arbic and his book City of the Rapids for collecting and sharing our history.

 For more than two thousand years, the native inhabitants of the Sault Ste.
 Marie area had utilized the St. Marys River and its resources.
 It came to be such a staple in their existence that they gave it a name: Bahweting.
-Later, in 1668, Father Jacques Marquette established a permanent mission called Sainte Marie du Sault.
+Later, in 1668, Father Jacques Marquette established a permanent mission called Sault de Sainte Marie.
 The actions of Father Marquette set in motion events that would lead to present-day Sault Ste.
 Marie, Michigan.

 The famous trader John Johnston made his way to Sault Ste.
 Marie and put down roots here in 1794.
 His family played host to other notable settlers in the area, including the Schoolcrafts.
 John’s daughter, Jane Johnston Schoolcraft, became a well-known writer.